rixiobarrios/express-passport/readme.md

 > - [Encoding vs. Encryption vs. Hashing vs. Obfuscation](https://danielmiessler.com/study/encoding-encryption-hashing-obfuscation/#gs.7lUOAZI)
 > - [Why are salted hashes more secure for password storage?](http://security.stackexchange.com/questions/51959/why-are-salted-hashes-more-secure-for-password-storage)

+## Sessions / Flash (10 min / 10:30)

 ### Sessions

-Many of us have been to several webpages that only allow us to access content if we are users of the webpage.
-Annoying, yes.
-But why do you think this would be necessary for many websites?.
-That said, how is this concept of "being signed in" done programmatically?
+Many of us have been to several webpages that only allow us to access content if we are logged in users of the webpage.
+Why do you think this would be necessary for many websites?
+Also, how is this concept of "being signed in" done programmatically?
 How is that information persisted from request to request?
 Enter Sessions.

 Most applications need to keep track of the state of a particular user.
 Is a user logged-in?
 Is there information that is unique to this user's instance of being signed in?

 HTTP is by nature, however, stateless.
 That is, the program is not keeping record of previous interactions.
 Without state, a user would have to identify themselves after every request.
 Our shopping carts in Amazon couldn't keep their contents.

-A session is just a place to store data during one request that you can read during later requests.
+A session is just a place to store data on the browser during one request that you can read during later requests.
 The session in JS is an object.
 This object allows us to keep track of this information.
 Today in Express we will create a new session automatically when a new user signs into an application.

 Sessions are used mostly for user authentication and authorization, shopping carts, and setting a current model to persist throughout requests.

 ### Flash

 Flash is a message that is generated in one controller action, and is accessible only in the next controller action.
-It is used only to contain messages to the user, not any other sort of data.
+It is used only to contain messages for the user, not any other sort of data.

 Think of flash as a session that only lasts for one request.

-## We Do: Implementing Passport.js
+## We Do: Implementing Passport.js (40 min / 11:10)

 #### Setup/Review Starter Code